departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 **Production environment**

+* 08/10/2020 18:56 to 19:20: Production environment partially unavailable for 24 mins due to NSG data update.

+* 07/10/2020 01:19 to 01:20: Production environment was unavailable for 20 seconds due to an unexpected outage.

 * 05/10/2020 16:13 to 16:15: Production environment service degraded for 1 min 30 seconds due to a known issue.

 ## September 2020